ceh-2000/fed_cvae/README.md

 # FedCVAE

 ### Description
 This repository include implementations for a variety of established Federated Learning methods as well as two novel methods, FedCVAE-KD and FedCVAE-Ens.
-Please see the accompanying paper ([Data-Free One-Shot Federated Learning Under Very High Statistical Heterogeneity](https://openreview.net/forum?id=_hb4vM3jspB) ICLR 2023) for further details.
-If you use this implementation, please cite our work as follows:
+Please see the accompanying paper "[Data-Free One-Shot Federated Learning Under Very High Statistical Heterogeneity](https://openreview.net/forum?id=_hb4vM3jspB)" (ICLR 2023) for further details.
+If you use found our implementation helpflul, please cite our work:

 ```
 @inproceedings{